Comment Traps: How Defective Commented-out Code Augment Defects in AI-Assisted Code Generation: Methodology

 \textbf{Cleaning and Proportional Sampling. } To ensure data quality, we removed code files that contained excessive, duplicated, or multiple defects on the same line.
 Since GitHub Copilot and Cursor require graphical interfaces and cannot run on servers, and because they limit request frequency and total usage, large-scale experiments were not feasible.
 We therefore conducted a small-scale pilot study to determine the maximum dataset size allowable under these constraints.
 Based on the results, we selected a final dataset size of 1,000.
 Using proportional sampling by defect type, we constructed a dataset of 1,000 samples to ensure coverage across different defect categories.

 This dataset classifies defects using CodeQL labels and metadata.
+To enhance coverage, this paper focuses on defects, rather than being limited exclusively to security vulnerabilities.
 These include 207 vulnerabilities, 48 reliability issues, 376 defects, 340 maintainability issues, 9 correctness issues, and 20 modularity issues.
 Vulnerabilities refer to defects classified under the Research Concepts view (CWE-1000)~\cite{cwe1000v415}, covering 17 distinct CWE types belonging to 7 Pillars.
 We have annotated each vulnerability type in the dataset.
 This broad range of defect categories enhances the reliability and comprehensiveness of our study.